viclw17/viclw17.github.io/_posts/2022-02-01-unreal-engine-custom-node.md

 <img src="{{ site.url }}/images/2022-02-01-unreal-engine-custom-node/cover.png">
 <br>

 Recently I've been playing with raymarching technique and trying to implement it in Unreal Engine material editor.
-As the algorithm requires a for loop this means it can only be done using HLSL code with the Custom Node.
+As the algorithm requires a **for loop** meaning it can only be done using HLSL code with the Custom Node.

 There are many pitfalls using custom node especially when the code is getting complex.
-The details panel code editor is very primitive so we want to edit the code over in like VSCode; more options added into the panel and I barely used before -- here I documented some of my test for future reference.
+The **details panel code editor** is very primitive so we want to edit the code over in like **VSCode**; also more options added into the panel and I barely used before -- here I documented some of my research and tests for future reference.

 ## New custom node options
+An example:

 <img src="{{ site.url }}/images/2022-02-01-unreal-engine-custom-node/1_panel.jpg" width="480"  style="display:block; margin:auto;">